-- Discharges from patients with an age of 0 from 14 of the 28 SID in 2017 because patient linkage numbers are inconsistently reported for this age - Discharges with missing patient linkage numbers - Discharges with questionable patient linkage numbers, defined as 20 or more discharges in a year, hospitalized after discharged dead, and overlapping inpatient stays - Discharges from hospitals with more than 50 percent of their total discharges excluded for any of the above causes, because patients treated at these hospitals may not be reliably tracked over time.
+- Discharges from patients with an age of 0 from 14 of the 30 SID in 2019 because patient linkage numbers are inconsistently reported for this age - Discharges with missing patient linkage numbers - Discharges with questionable patient linkage numbers, defined as 20 or more discharges in a year, hospitalized after discharged dead, and overlapping inpatient stays - Discharges from hospitals with more than 50 percent of their total discharges excluded for any of the above causes, because patients treated at these hospitals may not be reliably tracked over time.
+This does not include the exclusion for patients at age 0 with verified patient linkage numbers on less than 90 percent of discharges for this age group.

-After exclusions, the 2017 NRD contains about 85 percent of SID discharges from the participating States.
-Unweighted, the NRD contains approximately 18 million discharges in 2017.
-Weighted, it estimates roughly 36 million discharges in the United States.
+After exclusions, the 2019 NRD contains about 84 percent of SID discharges from the participating States.
+Unweighted, the NRD contains approximately 18 million discharges in 2019.
+Weighted, it estimates roughly 35 million discharges in the United States.